 The Association also believes that family and consumer sciences education programs should-

-a.
-Follow national standards as set forth by the appropriate professional organizations b.
-Be developmentally appropriate c.
-Be cooperative in nature and culturally sensitive.
-(2005)
+- Follow national standards as set forth by the appropriate professional organizations - b.
+Be developmentally appropriate - c.
+Be cooperative in nature and culturally responsive.
+(2005, 2023)

 B-52.
 Physical Education